Healthdirect Free Australian health advice you can count on.

 Key facts

-• Ticks are parasites that feed on human and animal blood.
+• Ticks are parasites that feed on blood from animals and humans.

 • Tick bites are usually harmless, but sometimes they can cause an allergic reaction or serious illness.